jbytecode/rcaller/CONTRIBUTING.md

 ## Have problems?
-Please create an issue that adresses your problem.
+Please create an issue that addresses your problem.
 We will be happy to help to you.

 We are just here waiting to hear from you!